cnnrmlln/aligntools/tools/Anti-Timeout for VDI/README.md

   4. When prompted to "Type the location of the item" paste the following ```C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -windowstyle hidden -command "$myshell=New-Object -com \"Wscript.Shell\";while(1){$myshell.SendKeys(\"{SCROLLLOCK}{SCROLLLOCK}\");Start-Sleep -Seconds 60}"```
   5. Give your shortcut a name (ex. powershell)
   6. Click Finish!
-> If you are setting this up for the first time, you may need to double-click the newly created shortcut to initialize the powershell script, otherwise on the next VDI restart you should be good to go since we put this in our startup folder.
+> Since you are setting this up for the first time, you may need to double-click the newly created shortcut to initialize the powershell script, or simply restart the VDI and you should be good to go since we put this in our startup folder.